Unconditionallove47/Unconditionallove47/README.md

 - 👋 Hi, I’m @Unconditionallove47
 - 👀 I’m interested in learning new coding languages and expanding my knowledge within the few i know!
-- 🌱 I’m currently learning HTML,CSS and continuing my education in C++
+- 🌱 I’m currently learning HTML,CSS,Javascript and continuing my education in C++
-- 💞️ I’m looking to collaborate on just about anything!
+- 💞️ I’m looking to collaborate on website design, and IoT microcontroller setup and function
 - 📫 How to reach me: https://www.linkedin.com/in/kalifp/

 <!---